GabeScott/standard-works-vault/General Conference/1982 April - Five Million Members—A Milestone and Not a Summit.md

 And those of their generation who with bitterness predicted that it would fade and die must, if they are in any position to know, look with wonder and frustration at what God has wrought.
 For this is his work, and he has brought it to its present strength through his miraculous power.
 He it was who opened it in this dispensation of time.
 In that process he used as his instrument a boy whose mind was clean and unencumbered, into which could be infused the instruction of divine beings and the revelation that comes through the Holy Spirit.

 It was God who planted in the hearts of men and women the faith to see a chosen prophet in the young man Joseph Smith.
 It was the Spirit of God that opened their eyes to the miracle of this remarkable Book of Mormon, which was brought forth as a voice speaking from the dust in testimony that Jesus is the Christ.
-(See 2 Ne.
-33:13.)
+(See [[2 Nephi 33.13|2 Ne.
+33:13]].)

 He it was who gave strength and courage when the very powers of hell were marshaled against the infant Church and against those few who comprised its membership.
 Thanks be to him, those days are behind us.
 Gone are the terrors of forced winter marches, of burning homes and desecrated temples, of unmarked prairie graves and sobbings in the night of those bereft and lonely.